sierrareschke/OOD-Maze-Game/README.md

 Please see the repositories below for each iteration of the game, each with a focus on enhancing the object-oriented design of the code and game functionality.

 ## Projects
 - [Iteration 1](https://github.com/sierrareschke/Maze-Game-Iteration-1): Initial iteration focused on developing code in a test-driven manner and implementing object-oriented principles (i.e. inheritance, single-responsibility, encapsulation).
 Outlies the foundation for all future iterations to build upon.
+(DONE)
 - [Iteration 2](https://github.com/sierrareschke/Maze-Game-Iteration-2): Expanding Polymorphia, adding Dependency Injection and Logging.
+(DONE)
 - [Iteration 3](https://github.com/sierrareschke/Maze-Game-Iteration-3): Adding the Factory and Builder Patterns.
 - [Iteration 4](https://github.com/sierrareschke/Maze-Game-Iteration-4): Adding the Observer, Adaptor, and Singleton Patterns to Polymorphia.
 - [Iteration 5](https://github.com/sierrareschke/Maze-Game-Iteration-5): Adding Encapsulation and Behavior-Driven-Design.